Skip to contents

 #> Loading required package: readxl

 The goal of eatPrep, short for Educational Assesment Tools: Preparation, is to automate the preparation of item response test data; especially but not exclusively for typical use cases at the Institute for Educational Quality Improvement (IQB).
-Therefore it works together with IQB-specific applications such as the ItemDB or ZKDeamon.
+Therefore it works together with IQB-specific applications such as the ItemDB or ZKDaemon.

 The main purpose of eatPrep is to read, score, aggregate and merge data from a regular SPSS (.sav) data file (via the function readSpss()) and metadata from databases (readDaemonXlsx()) and Excel spreadsheets (readMerkmalXlsx()).
 Additional functions include checking the data (checkData()), meta data (checkInputList()), and the design (checkDesign()), recoding of (missing) values (recodeData(), mnrCoding(), aggregateData(), scoreData(),collapseMissings()), working with rater data (meanAgree(), meanKappa()), evaluating item categories (catPbc(), evalPbc()) and exporting prepared or raw item data sets to different formats (writeSpss(), prep2GADS()).
 Most of this can be done with a single function call to automateDataPreparation().